envoyproxy/gateway/docs/latest/design/egctl.md

 EG should provide a command line tool with following capabilities:

-- One-stop installation/uninstallation experience
+- One-step installation/uninstallation experience
 - Collect configuration from data plane
-- Change envoy logging configuration on the fly
+- Update admin options such as changing log level
-- Analyse system configuration
+- Analyse system configuration to diagnose any issues in envoy-gateway

 This tool is named `egctl`.